HxnDev/Pose-Detection/README.md

 - Mediapipe
 - Cv2

+### OpenCV:
+OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
+OpenCV supports a wide variety of programming languages like Python, C++, Java, etc. It can process images and videos to identify objects, faces, or even the handwriting of a human.

+It can be installed using "pip install opencv-python"

+### Mediapipe:
+MediaPipe is a framework for building multimodal (eg. video, audio, any time series data), cross platform (i.e Android, iOS, web, edge devices) applied ML pipelines.

+It can be installed using "pip install mediapipe"

 ### MoviePy:
 MoviePy is a Python module for video editing, which can be used for basic operations (like cuts, concatenations, title insertions), video compositing (a.k.a. non-linear editing), video processing, or to create advanced effects.
 It can read and write the most common video formats, including GIF.